lukevs/jev-at-home/README.md

 uses the level with the greatest probability. `--batch-size` limits how many questions share each transformer pass so large states fit in local memory.

-This is not the action-level accuracy shown on TypeSafe's site.
-The site declares 117–240 cases per workflow but publishes only five examples, and it does not publish the executable policy harness that turns question distributions into workflow actions.
-The CLI labels the available case counts and reports only the comparison that can be reproduced from the public data.

 Input supports string enums, booleans, and ordered scores.
 Each question has an explicit type discriminator: